Agnibha-31/IoT-based-Smart-Adaptive-Street-Lighting-System/README.md

 - OpenWeatherMap city
 - OpenWeatherMap API key

-Insert your own values only in your local development copy.
-Never commit real credentials to a public repository.
-A stronger implementation is to move them into a gitignored `secrets.h` file and commit only a `secrets.example.h` template.
+Insert personal values only in a local development copy.
+Never commit active credentials to the public repository.
+A future code revision should move these values into a gitignored `secrets.h` file and provide only `secrets.example.h` publicly.

+> [!TIP]
+> If any real credential was committed in an earlier revision, rotate or revoke it even after replacing it in the latest file.
+Git history can retain earlier values.

-### 5. Upload the firmware
+### 5. Compile and upload

 1. Open [`System Code.ino`](./System%20Code.ino) in Arduino IDE.
 2. Compile the sketch.